wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service.md

 === "Component-config.yaml file"

     !!! note
         This `component-config.yaml` is a legacy configuration format.
-For new projects, we recommend using `component.yaml` for improved usability and features.
+For new projects, we recommend using the latest version (v1.1) of `component.yaml` for improved usability and features.

     1. Copy and paste the snippet from the in-line developer guide into the `component-config` file under the `spec` section.